Writers Write creates writing resources. In this post, we explore the question: How important is style in a story?

 When you settle down to write, you won’t feel intimidated by the blank page or the blinking cursor on your screen.
 You’ll already have your little ‘to-do’ list ready.

 I was surprised by how well this worked.
-The other morning, I woke up and immediately had an idea of how my antagonist would disrupt my heroine’s day – by showing up when she least expected him or was prepared to deal with him.
+The other morning, I woke up and immediately had an idea of how my antagonist would disrupt my heroine’s day – by showing up when she least expected him.

 Story before style?